 Provide facts used to support the findings and cite those facts, providing the exhibit name/designation and page number;

-Limit the recitation of facts to those that are the substantive evidence upon which the findings that support the ultimate conclusion(s) are based;
+Limit the recitation of facts to those facts the submitting party considers to be the substantive evidence upon which the findings that support the ultimate conclusion(s) should be based;

-Not contain any new evidence or new factual arguments (i.e., not submitted or made during the evidentiary hearing); and
+Not include any new evidence or new arguments not supported by the evidence of record (i.e., not submitted or made during the evidentiary hearing); and

 Not include settlement agreements entered into after the record is closed.

-Parties entering into settlement agreements after the record is closed must request that the record be reopened so that the parties may provide testimony in support of their settlement agreement.
+Parties entering into settlement agreements after the record is closed must request that the record be reopened so that the parties may provide testimony in support or in opposition of the settlement agreement.

-The following guidelines and recommendations apply to all Commission docketed proceedings that include a request for cost recovery, except for small utility rate case proceedings under Ind.
-Code 8-1-2-61.5:
+The following guidelines and recommendations apply to all Commission docketed proceedings that include a request for rate increase or other cost recovery, except for small utility rate case proceedings under Ind.
+Code § 8-1-2-61.5:

+A petitioner’s case-in-chief shallinclude the evidence needed to support its request(s).

+A petitioner’s request for rate increase or other cost recovery shall state in its testimony or petition the proposed revenue increase or cost recovery as a dollar amount and, if applicable, as a percentage of existing rates.
+A petitioner requesting an increase in multiple phases shall state the foregoing information for each phase.
+Any description of proposed rate increase or cost recovery should address how the utility’s various customer classes will be affected.

-A petitioner’s case-in-chief shall contain the information needed to support its request(s) and include, either in its petition or in an accompanying summary document, an estimated dollar amount for which cost recovery is being requested and an estimate of the percentage increase in rates resulting from the requestedThe following guidelines and recommendations apply to all rate cases submitted to the Commission, except for small utility rate case proceedings under Ind.
-Code 8-1-2-61.5:
+The following guidelines and recommendations apply to all rate cases submitted to the Commission, except for small utility rate case proceedings under Ind.
+Code § 8-1-2-61.5:

-At a minimum, in addition to the Balance Sheet and Income Statement, the testimony and workpapers shall present the following specific schedules: Sch.
-1 Revenue Requirements, Sch.
-4. Net Operating Income, and the Gross Revenue Conversion Factor in the general presentation of municipal and investor-owned utility strawman schedules, which are posted on the Commission’s website.
-Specifically, Sch.
-4 Pro Forma statement should be detailed by each revenue and expense category.
-Every adjustment to revenues and expenses should at a minimum include the historic test year or base year, the adjustments, and pro-forma amounts, as well as reference(s) to where more detail of the calculation may be found.
+At a minimum, in the general presentation of municipal and investor-owned utility strawman schedules, the testimony and workpapers shall present the following specific schedules: (1) Balance Sheet, (2) Income Statement, (3) Sch.
+1 Revenue Requirements, (4) Sch.
+4. Pro Forma Net Operating Income, and (5) the Gross Revenue Conversion Factor.
+Items (3) through (5) listed above are posted on the Commission’s website.
+Not-for-profit utilities should use the municipal strawman schedules, to the extent applicable, posted on the Commission’s website.
+A utility’s Balance Sheet and Income Statement should be presented in a similar format to that provided in the utility’s IURC Annual Report.

+The Sch.
+4 Pro Forma Net Operating Income statement should be detailed by each revenue and expense category.
+Every adjustment to revenues and expenses should at a minimum include the historical test year or base year, the adjustments thereto, and proforma amounts, as well as reference(s) to where more detail of each calculation may be found.